Multifamily Housing Family Self-Sufficiency (FSS) Program

-Family Self Sufficiency (FSS) is a HUD program that provides incentives and supports to help families living in multifamily assisted housing to increase their earned income and reduce their dependence on public assistance programs.
-FSS promotes the development of local strategies to coordinate the use of HUD rental assistance programs with public and private resources in order to enable eligible families to make progress toward economic independence and self-sufficiency.
+Family Self-Sufficiency (FSS) is a HUD program that enables HUD-assisted families to increase their earned income and reduce their dependency on welfare assistance and rental subsidies.
+FSS promotes local strategies to connect HUD-assisted families with public and private resources that help them progress toward economic independence.

-Owners of privately-owned HUD assisted multifamily housing with Section 8 contracts can voluntarily establish and operate an FSS program at their housing sites.
+Owners of privately-owned HUD-assisted Project-Based Rental Assistance (PBRA, also known as Multifamily) housing with Section 8 contracts can voluntarily establish and operate an FSS program at their housing sites.
 Participation in the FSS program is voluntary for families living in these properties.

 The FSS program helps assisted housing residents increase their earnings and build financial assets.
 The program has two key features:

-Coming Soon!
-Family Self-Sufficiency Program Guidebook for Owners of Project-Based Section 8 Developments.
+Resources for Owners of Project-Based Section 8 Developments